Samaritan Woman at the Well

 41 And because of his words many more became believers.

 42 They said to the woman, “We no longer believe just because of what you said; now we have heard for ourselves, and we know that this man really is the Savior of the world.”

-Click here to watch The Chosen (episode 8, season 1) depicting this event.
+Click here to watch The Chosen depicting this event.

-The Savior’s mortal ministry was confined to a relatively small area — only a tiny corner of what would eventually come to be known as the Middle East.
+Jesus' mortal ministry was confined to a relatively small area—only a tiny corner of what would eventually come to be known as the Middle East.
 But within that area were many different cultures and peoples.
-Two such groups where the people of the Tribe of Judah (the Jews, which included Jesus and most of his disciples) and the Samaritans.
+Two such groups were the people of the Tribe of Judah (the Jews, which included Jesus and most of his disciples) and the Samaritans.